soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 ```

 {{% fragment %}}
-As was mentioned before, template literals (strings with back ticks) can be used to concatenate stings with embedded expressions.
+As was mentioned before, template literals (strings with backticks) can be used to concatenate stings with embedded expressions.

 For example, `` `hello ${name}!` `` is equivalent to `"hello " + name + "!"`.
 {{% /fragment %}}